Answers to Frequently Asked Questions

 Though the math section will be more important in our review, any score less than a 400 on the verbal section of the test will be of concern.

 The institution code for UC Berkeley is 4833.
-There is no department code for
+There is no department code for the TOEFL.

 The Test of English as a Foreign Language (TOEFL) or The International English Language Testing System (IELTS) is required of all international applicants who received their undergraduate degree at a university or college in a country where English is not the official language.
 However, if at the time of application, you have already completed at least one year of full-time academic course work with grades of B or better at a U.S. University, you do not need to take the TOEFL.
 Instead, you must submit an official transcript from the U.S. university.
 The following courses will not fulfill this requirement: